Vintage cars show racy past of Iran's toppled royalty

 In 1972, knowing the shah liked German engineering, Mercedes, Porsche and Volkswagen teamed up to build an unprecedented automobile.

-They created the MPV Tehran, a bright orange painted single-seater, that was a "gift" to help crown prince Reza, who was then 12, learn how to drive.
+They created the MPV Tehran, a bright orange painted single-seater, as a "gift" to help crown prince Reza, who was then 12, learn how to drive.

-While the car hasn't raced since 1979, its sleek lines still inspire those who come to the museum.
+While the car has not raced since 1979, its sleek lines still inspire those who come to the museum.

 Some 20,000 people have visited since its opening, more than the number of people who visit the national museum each month.

-"I really like this place, because it brings together some of the rare things that remained after the revolution," said Farzaneh, a 55-year-old pensioner.
+"I really like this place because it brings together some of the rare things that remained after the revolution," said 55-year-old pensioner Farzaneh.

 "These objects take us through our history," she added.

-Sprawling over more than a hectare, the museum is located in an industrial zone west of Tehran, close to the country's automotive factories.
+Sprawling over more than a hectare, the museum is located in an industrial zone west of Teheran, close to the country's automotive factories.

 Another prize exhibit is a black Rolls-Royce Silver Ghost, built in 1922.
 This car is notable not so much for its extravagant luxury, but because the Islamic republic kept hold of the historic gem after an epic battle with the exiled former monarchy.

-"Six months before the revolution, the car had been sent to Rolls-Royce for repairs," said Faal, the museum's director.
+"Six months before the revolution, the car had been sent to Rolls-Royce for repairs," said Mr Faal.

 "After the fall of the monarchy in 1979, the Pahlavi family demanded that the factory return it to them, claiming that it belonged to the dynasty."
 It sparked a furious legal battle.